 - (please don't bring along an already finished text!)

 - a laptop or a phone for research

 About Maxine Beneba Clarke

 Maxine Beneba Clarke is an Australian writer of Afro-Caribbean descent.
 She is the author of the multi-award winning short fiction collection Foreign Soil, the critically acclaimed memoir The Hate Race, and numerous poetry collections.
 Her children’s picture books include When We Say Black Lives Matter, Fashionista, Wide Big World, and the Boston Globe/Horn Prize-winning and CBCA shortlisted The Patchwork Bike.

 At the time of publication, this information is correct.
 However, if circumstances change, we will let you know as soon as possible.
 Please keep an eye on the website and e-news.

 Not a Member?

-If you’re purchasing a full price workshop at $215, consider a full price one-year membership ($75) plus member-priced workshop ($155) will cost just $230 and give you discounts on all our services plus six free copies of ‘The Victorian Writer’ magazine.
+If you’re purchasing a full price workshop at $215, consider a full price one-year membership ($75) plus member-priced workshop ($155) will cost just $230 and give you discounts on all our services plus a year's subscription to ‘The Victorian Writer’ magazine.